DataBiosphere/terra-axon-server/README.md

 ```

 ### Running
-To start the server locally with swagger, run:
+To start the server locally with swagger, run the following.
+The env var turns
+CORS on so a local UI can talk to the server.
 ```
-./gradlew bootRun
+SPRING_PROFILES_ACTIVE=local ./gradlew bootRun
 ```

 ### Updating Dependency Locks